Open a medical company in Thailand

 What are the required licenses ?

-The type of services and activities intended for the company determines the particular licenses needed.
-Currently, there are six standard licenses and permits required:
+The services and activities planned for the company determine the licenses required.
+Currently, authorities require six standard licenses and permits.

 • Hospital License:

-Your medical company will need a hospital license if you intend to operate a hospital offering outpatient and inpatient services under the Ministry of Public Health.
-Moreover, this license assures that your establishment meets the required standards with the infrastructure, equipment, personnel, and patient welfare.
+Your company must obtain a hospital license if you plan to operate a hospital.
+The hospital may provide outpatient and inpatient services under the Ministry of Public Health.
+This license confirms that the establishment meets required standards.
+These standards concern infrastructure, equipment, personnel, and patient welfare.

 • Clinic License: